themistac/bike-configurator/README.md

 # Bike Configurator
-Get a new bike paint job courtesy of your favourite superhero
+Get a new bike paint job courtesy of your favourite superhero.